When do you need to reset MicroBot Hub?

 There are 2 methods to reset MicroBot Hub: Software Reset and Hardware Reset.

 Software reset.
-Tap or slide from left to right to access the left-sidebar, tap at the top and find your MicroBot Hub in the list.
+Tap on the 'MicroBot' icon at the top right corner or slide from left to right to access the left-sidebar, tap on the 3 dots [...] at the top and find your MicroBot Hub in the list.
 Then, tap on the red cross corresponding to your Hub.

 When the reset is completed, wait a few minutes until your MicroBot Hub is back in AP mode (LED blinks red and blue).
 Once in AP mode, your Hub is ready to be added to another device.